till-f/MP3-Optimizer-for-Blue-Me/README.md

 	- *Note: It is recommended to use a flat folder structure (any number of folders in the root directory but no additional subdirectories).*
 	- *Note: If you already have .m3u playlists, you can also place them on the stick.
 All playlists must be in the root directory.
 Extended m3u playlists are not supported.*
 2. Start the application and use the "..." button to select your USB stick or temporary folder from step 1.
 Alternatively, enter the corresponding path into the text field and click "Open/Refresh".
+	- *Note: You may tick "Remove missing tracks from playlists" if you get an error that a playlist could not be loaded due to missing files.
+The missing files will then be removed from all playlists.*
 3. Start the conversion of all files by pressing "Apply Blue&Me Fixes".
-	- *Note: DO NOT RUN THE CONVERSION ON YOUR ORIGINAL MEDIA LIBRARY!
+	- *Note: DO NOT RUN THIS ON YOUR ORIGINAL MEDIA LIBRARY!
 ID3 tags are removed and/or modified and the files may be moved/renamed.*
 	- *Note: you can also run the conversion for just a few files by first selecting them in the list below.*
-	- *If playlists exists, they will automatically be adjusted to reflect any moved/renamed files.*
+	- *Note: If playlists exists, they will automatically be adjusted to reflect any moved/renamed files.*

 ## Playlist creation